 Once you get past making sure a college has your potential major, there are all kinds of ways of distinguishing colleges from each other besides college rankings.
 There are the obvious ones such as cost, rural versus urban, size, and location.
 But there are some that can significantly affect a student’s college experience that many have never heard of, much less considered.
 One of them is the 4-1-4 academic calendar.

 The what calendar?

-Sometimes referred to as a January term or winter term, it is a short-term that takes place between the fall and spring semester in, you guessed it, January.
+Sometimes referred to as a January term, J-Term, or winter term, it is the “1” in the 4-1-4 academic calendar.
+It is a short-term, usually 4 weeks, that takes place between the fall and spring semester in, you guessed it, January.